fritzy/VeryModel/README.md

     {id: 1, username: '', password: ''}

 ### Validate and Name Function Arguments

+Model definitions can be objects or arrays.
+Using an array definition, we can use VeryModel help manage function arguments (mapping, optional arguments, and validation).

     doItArgs = new VeryModel([
         {required: true, keyword: 'msg'},